MaazMikail/Semantic-Role-Labeling/README.md

 ARG-1  —> Usually the thing/entity on which the verb was done.

-ARG-2 —> Usually an intstrument used to do the work, arttribute of verb (work done) or ARG-1.
+ARG-2 —> Usually an intstrument used to do the work, arttribute of verb (work done) on ARG-1.

 ARG-3,ARG-4 are various modfifiers depending upon the type of sentence.
 E.g: These can be amounts, end-start points.